junkdog/term-webgl2/README.md

 ### Shader Pipeline

-The renderer uses a two-stage shader pipeline optimized for instanced rendering:
+The renderer uses a branchless shader pipeline optimized for instanced rendering:

 #### Vertex Shader (`cell.vert`)
 Transforms cell geometry from grid space to screen space using per-instance attributes.
 The shader: